NativeScript/docs-v7/start/quick-setup.md

 If you’re on a Mac, before starting, update your homebrew:
 <pre class="add-copy-button"><code class="language-terminal">brew update</code></pre>

+If you do not have homebrew installed, you can [install it here](http://brew.sh/).

 This install requires ruby >2.2.2.
 Confirm your ruby version is high enough:

 <pre class="add-copy-button"><code class="language-terminal">ruby -v</code></pre>